Qiuhong Wang, BM, MS, Ph.D.

 • Caliciviruses (norovirus, sapovirus, etc.)

-Research Focus: Diarrhea is the second leading cause of death among children under the age of 5 and is a common disease for young animals.
+Diarrhea is the second leading cause of death among children under the age of 5 and is a common disease for young animals.
 My current research focus is on enteric caliciviruses and coronaviruses, including diagnosis of viral infections, molecular epidemiology, adaptation of enteric viruses in cell culture, mechanisms of virus attenuation, interspecies transmission of viruses, the mechanisms of enteric virus transmission through leafy greens, and the development of vaccines using conventional and reverse genetics technologies.

 Human noroviruses (HuNoVs) are the leading cause of foodborne illnesses in the US.
 Contaminated food is a major transmission vehicle for this virus.
 Among all kinds of foods, leafy greens are ranked number one in norovirus-outbreaks, followed by fresh fruits/nuts and shellfish.
 Our laboratory studies the mechanisms of HuNoV binding to leafy greens, how viral particles are transported from roots to leaves, and if they retain infectivity in plants.
 Such knowledge will lead to develop technologies to control HuNoV contamination of leafy greens.